eezstreet/SWATEliteForce/README.md

 	- Renamed to Respirator
 	- View obstruction effect removed
 	- In the SWAT 4 + TSS campaign, this item must be unlocked.
+* Lightstick:
+	- Is colored based on team
+	- Doubled in quantity
+	- Can be thrown like grenades now
+	- Can fade out (cut feature from TSS)
 * C2:
 	- Now available as a Tactical item
 	- Increased the damage radius, stun angle and stun radius.
 It is riskier to use C2.